For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 This three-day course is designed for the study of responding to a crime scene, collecting and preserving evidence and the science behind analyzing evidence.
 Classroom instruction will consist of lecture and interaction between instructors and students utilizing various multi-media formats.
 Hands on training will be conducted both indoor and outdoor field environments.

-Criminal Gypsy Traveler & the Elderly
+Criminal Gypsy Traveler and the Elderly

 The course is designed to educate Law Enforcement on criminal activities of the five (5) basic groups of gypsies and travelers.
 There is a substantial increase of gypsies and travelers activity in North and South Carolina.